 When you're planning your marketing budget, it’s vital to take into consideration the expected costs and what the ROI should be.
 Ask yourself questions such as what content will generate good leads for sales?
 Or are some channels more effective than others at hitting revenue goals with this content?
 You will quickly form a basis for where you should be taking your marketing budget.

 - What’s currently working and what’s not?

-You need to keep investing on the tactics which are showing good results and then explore new areas, which whilst being uncertain, can bring innovation and new opportunities of growth to your organization.
+You need to keep investing in the tactics that are showing good results and then explore new areas, which whilst being uncertain, can bring innovation and new opportunities of growth to your organization.
 Good tactics can also fail when the well runs dry.
 By continuously monitoring your activities, you will see trends that tell you when to stop investing in something, freeing up funds for new ideas.

 - Segmenting your budget and finding a winning formula

-With so many changing factors, it is common for your marketing budget to become mis-aligned with your plan and strategy.
+With so many changing factors, it is common for your marketing budget to become misaligned with your plan and strategy.
 It is essential to segment your budget by breaking it up into dimensions that can be easily tracked.
-This is best accomplished through the marketing plan itself where dimensioning makes sense.
+This is best accomplished through the marketing plan itself, where dimensioning makes sense.
 After setting your plan up with the necessary dimensions, mapping the cost elements of your plan to the finance budget categories themselves will save a lot of time during reconciliation and month-end finance activities